 - 7 Questions and Answers

-Good presentation skills help you to be convincing about your ideas because they help the listener(s) be attentive to what you are saying.
-Many people feel nervous at the thought of making a presentation even to a small group.
+Good presentation skills help you to be convincing about your ideas because they help the listener(s) be engaged with what you are saying.
+Many people feel nervous at the thought of making a presentation, even to a small group.
 You can reduce your anxiety about making a presentation and increase your effectiveness by following these guidelines:

 - 1Decide on the main point you wish to convey.Advertisement

-- 2Develop convincing information to use to illustrate your point, articles statistics, etc.Advertisement
+- 2Develop convincing data to illustrate your point; articles statistics, etc.Advertisement

 - 3Prepare a brief outline on index cards.